iluwatar/java-design-patterns/data-bus/README.md

     }

     /**
-     * Publish and event to all members.
+     * Publish an event to all members.
      *
      * @param event The event
      */